NOTE: if you’d like to follow along with the R-based demo in class, click here for the companion R-script for this lecture.

 The pragmatic analyst admits that they are both useful, and uses both paradigms freely!!

 The central concept in this class is Likelihood, defined as: \(Prob(data|hypothesis)\).
-Likelihood is critical in both Bayesian and Frequentist statistics!
+The likelihood concept is central to both Bayesian and Frequentist statistics!

 Q: Can you write out the sun-exploding problem in terms of Bayes Rule?
 Can you solve it… approximately?